Monthly Archives: April 2010

 This weekend marks the 7th anniversary of the tragic looting of the Iraq Museum—an anniversary that is especially important for SAFE.
 Cindy Ho founded SAFE in response to the mass looting in 2003, and since then, SAFE grew from a single-purpose public awareness campaign into a non-profit organization, the only one of its kind, with a much broader mission.

 SAFE and others around the world have commemorated the looting of the museum each year with special events, like candlelight vigils.
 These gatherings are an easy way to say that we have not forgotten, and they also remind us of the challenges Iraq faces today to protect its cultural heritage.
 One of the major challenges we were reminded of this year is the reopening of the museum.
 SAFE, like most other media outlets, all too eagerly announced that the museum was reopened in February 2009.
-Our friend and former director of the Iraq Museum, Dr. Donny George Youkhanna, warned ...(MORE ...)
+Our friend and former director of the Iraq Museum, Dr. Donny George Youkhanna, warned us ...(MORE ...)

 A small victory?

 A couple days ago, I posted an expose about that proportion of the Southern Hemisphere antiquities trade currently passing through the hands of BC Galleries.
 They have apparently removed from their catalogs the Iron Age bangles containing human arm bones mentioned in my last post, but still feature other highly suspect artifacts, such as this immense Dong Son drum, this late Iron Age bracelet, or this prehistoric Thai shell necklace, the rarity and condition of which points to their previous use as grave goods, or, in the case of the drum, something requiring concentrated effort to unearth, clean, and ship once perhaps ‘accidentally’ discovered.
-What I wish to share now, however, is another small, but significant, victory; an example of what positive media pressure can do to “interrupt” the vicious cycle of the ...(MORE ...)
+What I wish to share now, however, is another small, but significant, victory; an example of what positive media pressure can do to “interrupt” the vicious cycle of the antiquities trade…at least where some of ...(MORE ...)

 BC Galleries: The Antiquities Trade Down Under

 A few days ago, a very shocking and depressing addition to my personal monitoring of the global antiquities trade, especially in regards to Southeast Asian artifacts, was brought to my attention.
 I’m talking about a distributor called BC Galleries (http://www.bcgalleries.com.au).
 Formerly a member of sothebys.com, and with clients ranging from individuals, to museums, to other galleries, they have operated out of Melbourne, Australia, since 1976 (with a website for international transactions online since 1999).
 The company has two major financial associates that lend their operations the air of legitimacy.
 CINOA (Confederation Internationale des Negociants en Oeuvre d’Art, or International Confederation of Art and Antiquities Dealers Associations) is based out of Brussels, a city notorious for antiquities trafficking in its own right.
-It represents over 5,000 dealer organizations in 22 countries, all ...(MORE ...)
+It represents over 5,000 dealer organizations in 22 countries, all of whom must sign the ...(MORE ...)

 Remembering Sam Paley